codeknock/countries-api-typescript/README.md

+** TYPESCRIPT COUNTRIES API **
+- search any desired country and get details in singlepage
+- add countries you like to cart as favorite country
+- fully responsive
+- stacks: React-Redux-Typescript,  Material-ui

  # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).